octobercms/docs/help-developer-guide.md

 PSR-2 states that methods must be in **camelCase**.
 However, in Backend controllers October will prefix AJAX handlers with the action name to define a controlled context.
 For example:

+    public function index()
+    {
+        // This is the index page (index action)
+    }

     public function index_onDoSomething()
     {
-        // Only works on the index page
+        // AJAX handler only works on the index action }
-    }

     public function onDoSomethingElse()
     {
-        // Works globally for all pages
+        // AJAX handler works globally for all actions }
-    }

 An exception must be granted for these scenarios.